Molecule-Serverless/molecule-artifact/README.md

 ### (4) cFork using neighborIPC

-The below instructions assum you do not have a DPU, so we will do the cFork on the single CPU node.
+The below instructions assume you do not have a DPU, so we will do the cFork on the node with a single CPU.
-However, unlike the above case, we will start an XPU-shim, which provides the neighborIPC interfaces for the cFork to use.
+However, unlike the above cases, we will start an XPU-shim, which provides the neighborIPC interfaces for the cFork to use.
-The same case can be transparently run on a CPU-DPU setting, in which case you should start two XPU-shim and assigning them different IDs.
+Similar cases can be transparently run on a CPU-DPU setting, in which you should start two XPU-shim and assign them different IDs.

 In this case, we will rely on neighborIPC provided by XPU-shim to fork on an instance.